Please see CONTRIBUTING_GUIDE.md for more information.

 npm run start

-Then, in order to launch version with hardware wallet, you can run
+To launch a version which supports hardware wallets, you can run

 npm run dev-hardware-wallet